 Watch an in-depth breakdown of the BCCL IPO’s shareholder quota, record date, and listing expectations in this expert video by Knowledge Jazz.

-1. What is Bharat Coking Coal Limited (BCCL)?
+1. What is the issue size of Bharat Coking Coal IPO?